Call or Text Anytime 636-940-1111

 They can save you money

-This may seem counterintuitive but think long term.
-It is impossible to anticipate all the various ways a criminal record can affect your life, but it can certainly affect your employment, housing and ability to get credit to name a few.
+This may seem counterintuitive, but think long-term.
+It is impossible to anticipate all the various ways a criminal record can affect your life, but it can certainly affect your employment, housing, and ability to get credit, to name a few.
 Hiring a criminal defense lawyer may be an unwanted expense, but having a serious criminal record will ultimately prove to be more expensive.
 Another thing to keep in mind is, as you can see here, public defenders are not free.
-They may cost less than a private attorney, but they are mandated by law to charge those who they represent.
+They may cost less than a private attorney, but they are mandated by law to charge their clients.

 They can give you peace of mind

-Facing criminal charges can be scary and navigating the criminal justice system alone can be confusing and intimidating.
+Facing criminal charges can be scary, and navigating the criminal justice system alone can be confusing and intimidating.
 You need a competent and caring professional by your side.
-You need to know that you are giving yourself every opportunity to minimize the negative impact these charges can make on your life.
+You need to know that you are giving yourself every opportunity to minimize the negative impact these charges can have on your life.
 The only way you can do that is by hiring a capable criminal defense attorney.
+If you or a loved one are facing criminal charges, give Ruth Beerup a call at 636-940-1111.
+Let her put 25+ years of experience to work for you.

 About the Author